Is there a fungus among us

 - Where does mold lurk?

 Mold thrives in warm, damp, humid places like bathrooms, basements, roofs, pipes, windows and anywhere flooding has occurred.
 It likes some of the same environments we humans like.
 Mold needs three things to thrive.
 Some kind of nutrient (like cellulose), cardboard is steroid for mold.
 Water, to help break down or decay the nutrients.
 Last mold needs time to be left alone and feed and grow.
 Can potted plants be a source for mold?
 Yes, they add oxygen to our air but also, you guessed it, mold.
 The "yuck factor" is mold can grow in all kinds of environments: wood, wood products, paper, wallpaper, ceiling tiles, drywall, cardboard, carpets, upholstery, paint, insulation and even dust!
 Yeah, pretty much everything in your home!
+The main thing is that if you have a mold issue you probably have or had a water damage issue also.

 - How do you find it?
 Usually either smelling its musty odor or finding spots of any color can find mold.
 An air quality test can also determine if you have a safe environment in your home or office.
 Once mold can be identified by sight, smell, or an air quality test its concentration may be high enough to present a health hazard.
 That's when something needs to be done.
 It's called mold remediation and it's something SERVPRO of West Forsyth County specializes in.
 For more information on our mold services call us 336-946-1131 or read more on our website.